 Comparison of our sagittal doming plots with the figure 3 of Lichtig and Lucas (2017) suggests that at least one aquatic turtle species is absent from their plot although it is part of the supplementary file that forms their data basis.
 As only about 100 data points can be discerned from their plot, we presume it shows species means for taxa with multiple measurements, whereas their figure caption suggests that the data correspond to specimens, of which there should be 225 according to their supplements (250 according to their figure caption).
 Nonetheless, one aquatic turtle seems to have been omitted from the plot completely.
-Specifically, the mean species values for the aquatic box turtle (Terrapene coahuila) are 1.29 for the carapace length to height ratio and 2.1 for the carapace width to plastron width ratio, but no aquatic datapoint is found at these coordinates.
+Specifically, the mean species values for the aquatic box turtle (Terrapene coahuila) are 2.1 for the carapace length to height ratio and 1.29 for the carapace width to plastron width ratio, but no aquatic datapoint is found at these coordinates.
 Indeed, as this data point should be located within the area of the graph only occupied by terrestrial species, we suspect that it was omitted as yet another “outlier”.
 This is not reported as such, although the values for Terrapene coahuila are discussed as “odd” and “inaccurate” (Lichtig & Lucas 2017: p.
 6).
+However, the values recorded in the supplements of Lichtig and Lucas (2017) for Terrapene coahuila are broadly consistent with the species’ morphology and shell measurements provided by other studies (e.g., Burroughs et al. 2013), such that we included them into both our plots and comparative analyses (below).

 We additionally created a plot that uses coronal doming (i.e., carapace width divided by carapace height) as an alternative doming variable, as this is the more typical measure of doming used in the turtle literature (e.g., Benson et al. 2011; Dziomber et al. 2020).

 Re-analysis of corrected original data

 Lichtig and Lucas (2017) performed a linear discriminant analysis to test if extant species can be correctly classified as “aquatic” or “terrestrial” based on their shell measurements.
-However, as noted above, they removed numerous “outliers” from their analysis (i.e., turtles that do not conform to an “aquatic species have low domed shells” association).
+However, as noted above, they removed numerous “outliers” from their analysis.
 Besides the fact that these species should not have been removed from analysis, we note that the appropriate statistical treatment of species data are phylogenetic comparative methods due to phylogenetic autocorrelation (Felsenstein, 1985).
 Here, we performed phylogenetic flexible discriminant analysis (pFDA; Motani & Schmitz 2011) on the relationship of sagittal as well as coronal doming and relative plastral width using our measurement-corrected version of the Lichtig and Lucas (2017) dataset.
-This was done in R statistical environment (R Core Team 2021).
+We performed this analysis twice, once on the full dataset and once with a reduced dataset that excludes the three “outlier” species mentioned above, Malacochersus tornieri, Homopus boulengeri and Terrapene coahuila.
+Although we do not follow the arguments for the exclusion of outliers, we performed the second analysis as we acknowledge that opinions on this may differ, and as this can show that discrimination between aquatic and terrestrial turtles is not possible based on the proposed simple shell measurements even when the strongest “outliers” (i.e., turtles that do not conform to an “aquatic species have low domed shells” association) are disregarded.
+All analyses were done in the R statistical environment (R Core Team 2021).